 The Digital Democracy Workshop Kit is a toolbox that enables users to organize and conduct workshops within digital environments as well as physical spaces.
-The kit is designed with a focus on speculating about the future of digital public spaces such as current social media platforms.
-Nevertheless, its structure and the provided templates can also be adapted for the speculation on other subjects.
+The kit was originally designed with a focus on speculating about the future of digital public spaces such as current social media platforms.
+By now, we have also developed another framework for the speculation about the future of co-creative systems (creative human-computer collaborators).
+However, its structure and the provided templates can also be adapted for the speculation on other subjects.

 The provided workshop material can both be used for a digital or physical workshop setting.